timwalewangko/personal_porfolio/README.md

  ## Current projects
  1. Spotify streams analysis
  * Binary classification to determine if a song will perform better or worse than average based on song attributes.

+ 2. Towers of Hanoi
+ * Simple game that showcases usage of stacks.
+Created to practice data structures.